dojo/docs/developer/design/bootstrap.rst

 filters out items from the configuration hash being consumed that are known to the loader and applies those values.
 The loader "knows" the following items:

+async
-  async:: (boolean) sets the loaders operation to asynchronous operation if truthy, synchronous otherwise.
+  (boolean) sets the loaders operation to asynchronous operation if truthy, synchronous otherwise.

+waitSeconds
-  waitSeconds:: (integer) sets the number of seconds to wait for demanded modules to arrive before signaling an error
+  (integer) sets the number of seconds to wait for demanded modules to arrive before signaling an error

+urlArgs
-  urlArgs:: (string) suffix to append to script URLs to bust browser caches
+  (string) suffix to append to script URLs to bust browser caches

+baseUrl
-  baseUrl:: (string) the prefix to prepend to all computed URLs that are not absolute
+  (string) the prefix to prepend to all computed URLs that are not absolute

+locale
-  locale:: (string) sets the value of require.locale which may be used by other code
+  (string) sets the value of require.locale which may be used by other code

+has
-  has:: (map) map from has feature name to static value of feature test; augments (does not replace) the has cache accordingly
+  (map) map from has feature name to static value of feature test; augments (does not replace) the has cache accordingly

+pathTransforms
-  pathTransforms:: (vector of function(string)-->(string | falsy)) vector of transforms to append to the end of the pathTransforms vector
+  (vector of function(string)-->(string | falsy)) vector of transforms to append to the end of the pathTransforms vector

+packages
-  packages:: (vector of packageInfo) CommonJS package information; augments (does not replace in toto) current package info; any existing packages mentioned are replaced with new information.
+  (vector of packageInfo) CommonJS package information; augments (does not replace in toto) current package info; any existing packages mentioned are replaced with new information.

+pacakgePaths
-  pacakgePaths:: (hash of packagePathInfo) CommonJS package path information; augments (does not replace in toto) current package info; any existing packages mentioned are replaced with new information.
+  (hash of packagePathInfo) CommonJS package path information; augments (does not replace in toto) current package info;
+  any existing packages mentioned are replaced with new information.

+packageMap
-  packageMap:: (map: packageName --> packageName) gives a map of package name mentioned in modules to package name know by loader; augments (does not replace in toto) current packageMap
+  (map: packageName --> packageName) gives a map of package name mentioned in modules to package name know by loader;
+  augments (does not replace in toto) current packageMap

+cache
-  cache:: (map: package-qualified-name --> function()) gives a map from package-qualified-name to function that causes the module named to be defined (not executed).
+  (map: package-qualified-name --> function()) gives a map from package-qualified-name to function that causes the module named to be defined (not executed).

+deps
-  deps:: (vector of module identifiers) gives the set of modules to require immediately after the loader defines itself;
-  valid only prior to/during loader definition
+  (vector of module identifiers) gives the set of modules to require immediately after the loader defines itself; valid only prior to/during loader definition

+callback
-  callback:: (function) gives the function to call after deps have been loaded; see deps; valid only prior to/during loader definition
+  (function) gives the function to call after deps have been loaded; see deps; valid only prior to/during loader definition

+ready
-  ready:: (function) gives a function to call upon meeting the ready condition; valid only prior to/during loader definition
+  (function) gives a function to call upon meeting the ready condition; valid only prior to/during loader definition

+trace
-  trace:: (map: trace-group --> boolean) give a map from trace group name (string) to boolean to say which trace groups are active; valid only prior to/during loader definition; use require.trace.set after loader definition to set trace values.
+  (map: trace-group --> boolean) give a map from trace group name (string) to boolean to say which trace groups are active; valid only prior to/during loader definition; use require.trace.set after loader definition to set trace values.

 Notice that most of the historical dojo configuration parameters (e.g., isDebug, modulePaths, etc.) are not mentioned.
 Instead, *any* configuration parameter (known or unknown to the loader) is blindly pushed into the loader